Catherine Bohart: Career

-After struggling as an actress, Bohart transitioned to stand-up in 2014.
+Bohart began working in stand-up in 2014.
 She was a finalist for the 2016 BBC New Comedy Award and for the 2018 Leicester Mercury Comedian of the Year.

 Catherine has written for The Now Show, The News Quiz and Frankie Boyle's New World Order, and has supported Ellie Taylor and Nish Kumar on tour.

-Bohart had her professional breakthrough at the 2018 Edinburgh Festival with her show, Immaculate.
+Bohart had her professional breakthrough at the 2018 Edinburgh Festival with her show, Immaculate, which was subsequently released as a special on Amazon Prime UK.
 She then took the show to London and on a national tour.
-Her second show, Lemon, premiered at the 2019 Edinburgh Festival, with tour dates in the UK and Ireland to follow.
+Her second show, Lemon, premiered at the 2019 Edinburgh Festival, followed by a UK and Ireland tour.
+Her subsequent shows have included This isn't for you and Again with Feelings, which was nominated for Best show at the 2024 Edinburgh Comedy Awards.

-She has appeared on TV on The Blame Game, The Stand Up Sketch Show, The Mash Report, Roast Battle, 8 Out of 10 Cats, Alan Davies: As Yet Untitled, Jon Richardson: Ultimate Worrier, Richard Osman's House of Games, and Mock the Week.
+She has appeared on TV on Live At the Apollo, The Blame Game, The Stand Up Sketch Show, The Mash Report, Roast Battle, 8 Out of 10 Cats, Alan Davies: As Yet Untitled, Jon Richardson: Ultimate Worrier, Celebrity Mastermind, Richard Osman's House of Games, The Last Leg, and Mock the Week.
+In 2024, she starred in LOL:Last One Laughing Ireland on Amazon Prime.
+She will feature, as an actor, in the upcoming RTE tv show These Sacred Vows.

 She is a frequent guest on Deborah Frances-White's The Guilty Feminist podcast.
 In 2019, Bohart hosted the "Funny from the Fringe" podcast for BBC Radio 4 Extra.
-In 2020, during the COVID-19 Pandemic, Bohart and her girlfriend, at the time, Sarah Keyworth made a podcast about "what makes relationships work" entitled "You'll Do".
+In 2020, during the COVID-19 Pandemic, Bohart and her girlfriend at the time, Sarah Keyworth, made a podcast about "what makes relationships work" entitled You'll Do.
 During lockdown in the United Kingdom, Catherine Bohart, along with Helen Bauer, and Andrew White started an online comedy program in which audience members could purchase tickets through Bohart's personal website to access the online comedy set either through Zoom or YouTube livestream.
-The comedy program is called "Gigless".
-"Gigless" won the Chortle Award for Legend of Lockdown.
+The comedy program is called Gigless.
+Gigless won the Chortle Award for Legend of Lockdown.

-Bohart currently co-hosts podcast Trusty Hogs with fellow comedian Helen Bauer.
+Bohart co-hosted podcast Trusty Hogs with fellow comedian Helen Bauer from September 2021 to August 2025.

+In 2024 and 2025, Bohart was the lead in the comedy show TL;DR for BBC Radio 4, taking a look back at recent news events.

 Personal life

 Bohart is bisexual.
 She previously dated Sarah Keyworth, a fellow stand-up comedian.
 They met in 2015 and lived together in Kilburn, London, eventually breaking up in 2020.
+She is currently in a relationship with actor and comedian Ellen Robertson.
+Bohart has spoken openly about living with obsessive-compulsive disorder.